vinhchosoai/CRUD-API-Back-end/README.md

 `npm install`

+# Update
+29/10/2025 Update login model and rank with score for users

 # Set up environment variables:
 Create a .env file in the root of the project by copying the example file: